PGCodeLLM/terminal-bench-rl/README.md

 Note: I did not expect the 8B to begin learning the complex behaviours required to solve the tasks in the dataset.
 However it was great to run the training through the dataset and ensure the code is stable.

 ## 🏆 Placing a spot on the Terminal Bench Leaderboard
-[Terminal bench](https://www.tbench.ai/) is a benchmark created by Stanford and [Laude Institute](https://www.laude.org/) to quantify agents' ability to complete complex tasks in the terminal.
+[Terminal bench](https://www.tbench.ai/) is a brilliant benchmark created by Stanford and [Laude Institute](https://www.laude.org/) to quantify agents' ability to complete complex tasks in the terminal.

 Through prompt engineering & custom tool design, my Qwen3-32B agent outperformed Stanford's Terminus-Qwen3-235B-30A MoE agent, as well as Deepseek R1 & OpenAI's GPT-4.1 with Codex agent, to become the highest scoring Qwen3 agent on the leaderboard.
 I am sure that with the compute budget for training, my agent would climb the leaderboard significantly.

+### Agent details

 My motivation behind this entire project was to place on the leaderboard of terminal bench by using RL to train a sophisticated LLM agent.
-In order to do so, I developed the tools (inspired by Claude Code) which a capable AI agent would use to help complete its task, as well as a system message which encouraged the agent to use those tools and approach the task in a specific way.
+In order to do so, I developed the tools (inspired by Claude Code) which a capable AI agent would use to help complete complex terminal/coding tasks, as well as a [system message](./src/agent_core/system_prompt.md) which encouraged the agent to use those tools and approach the task in a specific way.

 These tools can be found [here](./src/agent_core/env_components/) and include:
 - **📝 Todo Management**: Planning and tracking task progress